xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 * for each `m` in the regular domain, `T_ij(m)` is well defined and finite for the indices considered,
 * `DeltaS_age(m)` enters as a multiplicative factor, so that high mismatch translates into high tension in any sensitive direction.

+In the header metadata this structure is summarized as a `risk_tail_tension` instance, emphasizing that late life hazard tails are treated as a primary target of the encoding.

 ### 3.5 Singular set and domain restrictions